 Recruiting PhD students

 Hi!
-I’m Nathan Malkin, an assistant professor at New Jersey Institute of Technology, and I’m actively looking for PhD students to join me in researching user experience (UX) and human factors in privacy & security.
+I’m Nathan Malkin, an assistant professor at New Jersey Institute of Technology (NJIT), and I’m looking for PhD students to join me in researching user experience (UX) and human factors in privacy & security.

 Summary